-To apply as a performer, submit a one-page resume and links to recordings of two contrasting solo passages and five standard orchestral excerpts by March 15, 2020 along with a $40 nonrefundable application fee (will be applied to your balance owed) The remainder of tuition will be due upon acceptance.
-The application link will be coming soon.
+To apply as a performer, submit a one-page resume and links to recordings of two contrasting solo passages and five standard orchestral excerpts by May 1, 2021 along with a $40 nonrefundable application fee (will be applied to your balance owed) The remainder of tuition will be due upon acceptance.

 Experienced professionals and college faculty may apply by resume or professional reference.
 To do so, contact Dr. Andrew Glendening directly at firstname.lastname@example.org.

-Performers will be notified by April 15, 2018.
+Performers will be notified by May 15, 2021.
 Tuition for performers is $500 and is due on acceptance.
-Rooms are available on campus for at the Holmes Student Center or at many local hotels.
-The seminar begins at 9 a.m. on June 15 and continues through 5 p.m. on June 19.
+The seminar begins at 9 a.m. on July 22 and continues through 5 p.m. on July 25.